epfl-ada/ada-2024-project-bradaframanadamada/data_stories.md

 <p style="flex: 1; text-align: justify">
     In this representation, we observe that a high budget and high ratings do not always guarantee a high box office.
-    For example, The Dark Knight, while critically acclaimed on IMDB, achieved less than half the box office revenue of Avatar, Titanic and The avengers.
+    For example, The Dark Knight, while critically acclaimed on IMDb, achieved less than half the box office revenue of Avatar, Titanic and The Avengers.
 On the other hand, the Pirates of the Caribbean series features a very high budget with a high box office but movies with significantly less budget managed to gain comparable box office revenue.<br><br>
-    As we saw, a high budget does not necessarily correlate with high box office revenue. for instance, Star Wars Episode IV: A New Hope has a budget of $11 million but earned $775 million at the box office.
+    As we saw, a high budget does not necessarily correlate with high box office revenue.
+For instance, Star Wars Episode IV: A New Hope has a budget of $11 million but earned $775 million at the box office.
 Similarly, The Lord of the Rings trilogy with each a budget of around $90 million and each generated around $1 billion in box office revenue.
 Meanwhile, the films with the highest box office revenues are in the $200-250 millions range.